Translation Requirements for a Marriage-Based Green Card

 Certified translation of immigration documents is an important and extremely necessary part of the marriage-based green card process.

-In addition to immigration forms, USCIS requires personal legal documents to be submitted with an immigration application — and USCIS needs any personal documents issued in a language other than English to be translated.
+In addition to immigration forms, USCIS requires personal legal documents to be submitted with an immigration application — and USCIS needs translations of any personal documents issued in a language other than English.

 Which Documents Must Be Translated for a Marriage-Based Green Card Case?

 A marriage-based green card case requires you to submit specific documents along with application forms as proof of identity and current citizenship.